mabuonomo/mabuonomo.github.io/_posts/2019-04-01-spring-boot-live-reload-docker.markdown

 {% endhighlight %}

 ## Dockerizer
-And create a file in the root of the project, called 'docker-compose.yml':
+Create a file in the root of the project, called 'docker-compose.yml':

 {% highlight yaml %}
 version: '3.3'